Brexit: the implications for M&A and corporate

 Cross border mergers

 The EU Cross Border Mergers Directive allows mergers (ie the collapsing together of two companies either so that the assets of the entity ceasing to exist transfer by law to the survivor, or so both cease to exist with their assets transferring by operation of law) between companies incorporated in different European Economic Area (EEA) states, provided certain rules are satisfied.
 The regime, whilst enacted into English law, comes from EU legislation and should the UK cease to be an EEA Member State, then references to "EEA member states" in the legislation of other EU members would cease to include the UK, meaning such mergers were no longer possible under the existing framework.
+It is likely that a number of businesses which need to reorganise as a result of Brexit may choose cross border mergers to move business outside the UK - it will be important to ensure that the merger is complete prior to the UK actually leaving the EU (and hence the EEA).

 Brexit is unlikely to have a major effect on UK company law as this is an area of EU law which is largely left to individual member states to regulate.
 It could, however, affect the ability of UK-based companies to use European company structures.